KyPython/supacrm/README.md

 - **Database Schema:** The complete database schema is documented in [`database/schema.sql`](https://www.google.com/search?q=database/schema.sql).
 - **Security Policies:** All RLS policies are clearly defined in [`src/lib/rls-policies.sql`](https://www.google.com/search?q=src/lib/rls-policies.sql), providing a transparent view of the security model.
 - **Modular Code:** The codebase is organized with reusable hooks (`useAuth.tsx`, `useCRUD.tsx`) and components, demonstrating a commitment to a clean and maintainable architecture.

 ---

-### **🚢 Deployment**

-The frontend can be easily deployed to services like Render or Vercel, demonstrating an understanding of modern CI/CD pipelines.
-The backend is managed entirely within the Supabase platform, where the schema and security policies are configured.

----